mjp41/cpython/Doc/regions.md

 ### Phase 5: Send/consume

-Add an operation that represents sending a region to another thread.
+Add an operation that represents sending a region to another interpreter.
 This is a placeholder operation that will be turned into proper concurrency support later in Phase 7.

 If the region still has a non-zero LRC, then we need to

 * scan the current frame to find all references to the region, and remove them.
-* If there are still references, then scan all objects (from the cycle detector DLL) to find a reference, and report that as an error.
+* If there are still references, then scan all objects (from the cycle detector doubly linked list) to find a reference, and report that as an error.

 ### Phase 6: Memory management